kmihak/developWithDocker/README.md

    - Some more basic operations with images & containers:
    1. **Delete Image Command:**
-      - Removes a Docker image forcefully: `docker image rm -f <f8fcad3b680c>`
+      - Removes a Docker image forcefully: `docker image rm -f f8fcad3b680c`
-      - Resumes execution of a stopped Docker container: `docker start <container-name/ID>`
-      - docker stop container `docker stop <container-name/ID>`

    2. **Tagging Image with Custom Repository and Tag:**
       - Description: Tags an existing Docker image with a custom repository name and tag.